Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-- The high level overview can be found in the Litepaper: <TBA>
+- TBAra33it0 >> The high level overview can be found in the Litepaper
-- Topology TBA
+- TBAra33it0 >> Topology TBA
 - Research and meeting notes to be added and their results
 - An overview of the technology stack to be used

-- Documentation of core components, protocols, architecture, etc. to be deployed
+Core components include Substrate, the main Q

 - PoC/MVP or other relevant prior work or research on the topic
 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

 ### Ecosystem Fit

+TBAra33it0 >>
 Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?